jsdelivrbot/hercules/README.md

 line-height/text-*
 content (for :before / :after only);
 @media #{media-query} {
-    // same order as above sans @include/@extend as they are not supported.
+    // same order as above
 };
 ```